sceptyk/semantic-map/README.md

 The website can find its application in different scenarios.
 The most promising one would marketing research.
 The geospatial analisys could provide

 ### Future work
-* Implementation of machine learning clustering algorithms to find places similiar in activity.
+* Implementation of machine learning clustering algorithms to find places similar in activity.
 * Request limit based on IP of caller.
 * Dynamic url in web-app.
+* Server framework upgrade, static content optimization.
+* Migrating to geospatial database.

 ### Dataset provider
-Geotagged twitter data provided by Dr. Ate Poorthuis and Dr. Matthew Zook via the DOLLY project at the University of Kentucky
+Geotagged twitter data provided by Dr. Ate Poorthuis and Dr. Matthew Zook via the DOLLY project at the University of Kentucky (http://www.floatingsheep.org/p/dolly.html)

 ### Libraries used:
 Application-side: